 Find one that uses local knowledge.
 "Is it produced in Australia?
 Lending overseas is substantially different to Australia.
 US and UK systems use US and UK terminology and confuse more than clarify."

 Find one with a simple setup.
 "You shouldn't need to pay a tech to install your new CRM system.
 A good system should be just plug and play."

 There you go.
 Substitute whatever proper nouns you want in the second one, spell "centre" correctly and it's advice that applies anywhere in America.
 Oh, and here are seven popular CRM offerings down here, according to Crocodile Marketing.
 See if you recognize any of the names here: Act by Sage, Infusionsoft, Microsoft Dynamics, NetSuite, Oracle, Salesforce.com and SugarCRM.

 The only thing particularly Aussie there is the name of the marketing company, right?
 The fact is, the CRM software market down here in Australasia would be comfortable and familiar to the rest of the West -- Aussies and Kiwis consider themselves geographically dispersed Westerners, not Asians or Pacificans.
 Business norms and styles are user-friendly for North Americans and Europeans, not Chinese or Indonesians.

 April is the cruelest month to use yearly projections made before January 1 — are they still looking ahead at the year by April, or should they be judged by the year's reality at this point?
-At any rate, SugarCRM's Australia country manager, Tony Hughes, told CIO Australia in predicting the CRM market at the end of 2011 that 2012 "will be the year when customer relationship management (CRM) software becomes truly customer centric and based on an open, cloud-oriented model," and that "a second generation of CRM tools," particularly social media, will emerge this year.
+At any rate, SugarCRM's Australia country manager, Tony Hughes, told CIO Australia in predicting the CRM market that the next year "will be the year when customer relationship management (CRM) software becomes truly customer centric and based on an open, cloud-oriented model," and that "a second generation of CRM tools," particularly social media, will emerge this year.

 Which as this writer recalls was a prediction made by many in North America as well, right?